-If it is possible to revisit their decisions, the Commission still has an opportunity to correct problems that unnecessarily reduce their compliance with constitutional criteria and increase their legal risk.
-We make two recommendations for immediate consideration.
-First, the Commission should work to reduce population inequality in its Congressional maps.
-This task could be delegated or performed quickly by moving small border areas from districts with above-average population to neighboring districts with below-average population.
-This would not require substantial edits and would not require focusing on controversial areas of prior maps.
+In the version 2.0 of this report, made public on Nov.
+15, 2021, we suggested that if it were possible to revisit their decisions, the Commission could correct problems that unnecessarily reduce their compliance with constitutional criteria and increase their legal risk.
+We made two suggestions for immediate consideration.
+The first was to reduce population inequality in its Congressional maps.
 The current maps unnecessarily put the Commission at legal risk and reduce performance on the top constitutional criterion without any substantive gain.
+We noted that the task of reducing the deviations from population equality could be delegated or performed quickly by moving small border areas from districts with above-average population to neighboring districts with below-average population, and would not require substantial edits, nor focusing on controversial areas of prior maps.

-Second, the Commission should elevate Plan SD Kellom's state Senate map to an official Proposed collaborative map so that it can be considered in the initial round of voting without moving to a more complicated ranked choice procedure.
+Second, we suggested that the Commission should elevate Plan SD Kellom's state Senate map to the status of a Proposed map with equal standing with the collaborative ones, so that it can be considered in the initial round of voting without moving to a more complicated ranked choice procedure.
 It is currently the only state Senate map that uses a revised Voting Rights Act compliance strategy, matching the Commission's collaborative efforts in their state House maps.
 Not considering this map again exposes the Commission to unnecessary risk at not achieving its top criterion.

-We also make the following recommendations for consideration during the final round of public hearings:
+We also made -and we nor reiterate- the following recommendations for consideration during the final round of public hearings: